sjrd/scalajsir-calc/README.md

 For fun, you are free to expand the language, its parser and its compiler, but it is not expected that you do so.

+## Coding style and contributing guide

+As this repository is meant as a learning tool for developing Scala.js, it follows the same coding style and contributing guidelines.
+See the master repository at https://github.com/scala-js/scala-js

 ## License

 The code of this repository is distributed under the MIT license: